sanderdewitte/ignition/README.md

 # Ignition

 Human readable Butane Configs that can be translated into machine readable Ignition Configs using make and the coreos/butane Docker container.
-In addition, the mikefarah/yq YAML processor Docker container is used for merging specified Butane Configs into one before translating into an Ignition Config.
+In addition, the mikefarah/yq YAML processor Docker container is used for merging specific Butane Configs before translating into an Ignition Config.

 ## Requirements
 - make (tested with GNU Make 4.2.1)